onsonr/es/CONTRIBUTING.md

 ### Developing

-All examples in the `/examples` directory are independent packages that contain a symlink to the root `cosmes` package.
-This allows us to develop the `cosmes` package and test it in the examples at the same time.
+All examples in the `/examples` directory are independent packages that contain a symlink to the root `@onsonr/es` package.
+This allows us to develop the `@onsonr/es` package and test it in the examples at the same time.

-Firstly, to watch the `cosmes` package and rebuild on changes, run the following in the root of the project:
+Firstly, to watch the `@onsonr/es` package and rebuild on changes, run the following in the root of the project:

 ```sh
 # Run `pnpm build` first if this is your first time running this command